makeyourownmaker/sa-summary/README.md

 ########################################################################
 ```

-If your uncomfortable with procmail recipes and custom log files then see the
+If you are uncomfortable with procmail recipes and custom log files then see the
-alternatives section below.
+Alternatives section below.

 ## Details